Sagiko80/opt/README.md

     CAST(m.message AS NVARCHAR(MAX)) AS SSISErrorMessage
 FROM JobFailures jf
 LEFT JOIN SSISDB.catalog.executions e WITH (NOLOCK)
-    ON e.package_name LIKE '%SSIS%'  -- Adjust the package filter if necessary LEFT JOIN SSISDB.catalog.operation_messages m WITH (NOLOCK)
+    ON e.package_name LIKE '%SSIS%'
+LEFT JOIN SSISDB.catalog.operation_messages m WITH (NOLOCK)
     ON e.execution_id = m.operation_id
-    AND m.message_type = 120  -- SSIS-specific error message type
+    AND m.message_type = 120
 ORDER BY jf.RunDateTime DESC;